Jinsekikōgen, Hiroshima: Climate

 Jinsekikōgen has a humid subtropical climate (Köppen climate classification Cfa) characterized by cool to mild winters and hot, humid summers.
 The average annual temperature in Jinsekikōgen is 11.3 C. The average annual rainfall is 1365.9 mm with July as the wettest month.
-The temperatures are highest on average in August, at around 23.4 C, and lowest in January, at around 0.0 C. The highest temperature ever recorded in Jinsekikōgen was 34.9 C on 17 July 1994; the coldest temperature ever recorded was -16.3 C on 28 February 1981.
+The temperatures are highest on average in August, at around 23.4 C, and lowest in January, at around 0.0 C. The highest temperature ever recorded in Jinsekikōgen was 34.9 C on 15 August 2024; the coldest temperature ever recorded was -16.3 C on 28 February 1981.

 Demographics

 Per Japanese census data, the population of Jinsekikōgen in 2020 is 8,250 people.
 Jinsekikōgen has been conducting censuses since 1960.

+History

+The area of Jinsekikōgen is part of ancient Bingo Province, but has close cultural and economic ties neighboring Bitchū Province.
+During the early Edo period, it was part of the holdings of the Mizuno clan of Fukuyama Domain under the Tokugawa shogunate; however, after the attainder of that domain, most of the area became an exclave of Nakatsu Domain of Buzen Province.
+Following the Meiji restoration, the area was organized into villages with the creation of the modern municipalities system on April 1, 1889.
+Jinsekikōgen was created on November 5, 2004 from the merger of the towns of Jinseki, Yuki and Sanwa, and the village of Toyomatsu.
+Before Toyomatsu was incorporated, it was the last remaining village within Hiroshima Prefecture.

+Government

+Jinsekikōgen has a mayor-council form of government with a directly elected mayor and a unicameral town council of 12 members.
+Jinsekikōgen, together with neighboring Fuchū, contributes one member to the Hiroshima Prefectural Assembly.
+In terms of national politics, the town is part of Hiroshima 5th district of the lower house of the Diet of Japan.